Meeting transcription turns the recorded audio or video of a meeting into a text document and makes the information easily searchable and accessible.

 The spectra USB transcription headset is a good lightweight transcription headset and one of the most popular headsets of transcriptionists.

-• PROS: It is lightweight, comfortable, sturdy, you can control the volume directly on the headset, 10 foot cable, USB, and inexpensive.
+- PROS: It is lightweight, comfortable, and sturdy. you can control the volume directly on the headset; it has a 10-foot cable, USB, and it's inexpensive.

-• PROS: Noise cancelling, detects the vocal range through a frequency detector, controls for adjusting the volumes.
-This is a great headphone for transcribing poor quality audio files.
+- PROS: Noise-cancelling detects the vocal range through a frequency detector.
+It controls and adjusts the volumes.
+This is a great headphone for transcribing poor-quality audio files.
 It is durable and the price is in the mid-range.

 The FlexFone FLX-10 PC headset is one of the best-sounding transcription headsets!
 It’s also comfortable.